microsoft/Windows-appsample-remote-system-sessions/README.md

 - Participants - the ability to join a session, leave a session, and invite session devices
 - Messaging - broadcast or targeted participant messages

-> Note -The Remote System Session API also supports a workflow to invite participants that is currently not covered in this sample.
+> Note -The Remote System Session API also supports a workflow to invite participants, which is currently not covered in this sample.

 In the sample, the **SessionsHelper.cs** contains the core code for working with the Remote System Session API.
 From here you'll be able to construct calls to create a session for device participants to attach to.
 Some key API concepts are:
 - **RemoteSystemSession** - A sharing session object with participants.
 Messages are broadcast to all participants or targeted to a specific participant based upon preference.